Weekly Dish: Ike's Walnut Creek Opens

-Well, after several false starts, I promised you no updates until it was definitely opening and I'll do you one better: Ike's in Walnut Creek is open.
-While the grand opening isn't until Friday, the popular sandwich shop was open as early as Monday for a soft opening on the 1100-block of Locust Street near the movie theater.
-The place looks great, with a similar colorful decor to the Oakland and Danville stores; I even ran into Ike himself as owner Ike Shehadeh was on location making sure everyone was trained and the store was ready to go.
+Well, after several false starts, I promised you no updates until it was definitely opening, and I'll do you one better: Ike's in Walnut Creek is open.
+While the grand opening isn't until Friday, the popular sandwich shop was open as early as Monday for a soft opening on the 1100 block of Locust Street, near the movie theater.
+The place looks great, with a similar colorful decor to the Oakland and Danville stores; I even ran into Ike Shehadeh himself, as owner he was on location making sure everyone was trained and the store was ready to go.

-As for the menu, well you'll get all of the 200-plus varieties with infinite permutations and add-ons (like fried onion rings or mozzarella sticks for example).
-Shehadeh told me there are a couple sandwiches special to the Walnut Creek store including the Randy Johnson (a Livermore native, but close enough) with halal chicken, Southwest sauce, mushrooms and pepper jack.
-Other local menu additions include an Acalanes—ham, bacon, and American cheese—and Joe Starkey (Cal's longtime football radio announcer)—with chicken, BBQ sauce, and cheddar.
+As for the menu, you'll get all of the 200-plus varieties with infinite permutations and add-ons (like fried onion rings or mozzarella sticks, for example).
+Shehadeh told me there are a couple sandwiches special to the Walnut Creek store, including the Randy Johnson (a Livermore native, but close enough) with halal chicken, Southwest sauce, mushrooms, and pepper jack.
+Other local menu additions include an Acalanes—ham, bacon, and American cheese—and a Joe Starkey (Cal's longtime football radio announcer)—with chicken, BBQ sauce, and cheddar.
 Personally, I tried the Chris Wondolowski—he's a Danville-native and super nice guy who I once interviewed for a Diablo story—and thoroughly enjoyed it.

 Shehadeh also told me there would be a Kryptonite sandwich-eating contest at the Walnut Creek location on Friday afternoon, with the winner receiving a year of free Ike's sandwiches.
 Go to facebook.com/ikes for more info on that.

 More exciting news for Oakland as news leaks of another Blue Bottle cafe and Trueburger location coming to Broadway.
 Chron's Inside Scoop gets the scoop on the new Blue Bottle location, a 2,000-square-foot cafe occupying the gorgeous historic (and long abandoned) W.C.
-Morse building at 4296 Broadway across from Oakland Tech High School.
-Read the Chron's story for the full scoop, but as motivation for going into a somewhat underserved location, Blue Bottle owner James Freeman cited both the beautiful building, as well as (and this is cool) the fact that Oakland has been good to him and he wanted to pay that back by investing in the city.
-Opening date sounds like a very tentative "later this year." bluebottlecoffee.com
+Morse building at 4296 Broadway, across from Oakland Tech High School.
+Read the Chron's story for the full scoop, but Blue Bottle owner James Freeman cited both the beautiful building, as well as (and this is cool) the fact that Oakland has been good to him, as motivation for going into a somewhat underserved location.
+Opening date sounds like a very tentative "later this year." bluebottlecoffee.com.

 And just down the street at 4105 Broadway, Berkeleyside Nosh reports that Oakland's Trueburger is opening its second location, taking over the old carpet and linoleum building near the up-and-coming 40th Street corridor (home to Homeroom and the upcoming Hog's Apothecary).
 Walnut Creek-native Jason Low and Danville-native Greg Eng opened up their super-popular classic burger joint on Grand Avenue (house-ground meat, fresh-baked buns, hand-spun shakes) three years ago to instant lines, so this should be another nice addition to the neighborhood.
-Low told me that he picked this spot because it made a lot of sense, even it's not a thriving commercial area—yet.
-"It really hit on the center of all these neighborhoods—Piedmont Ave is just over the hill, lower Rockridge, Temescal, Kaiser hospital is a few blocks away—even if there's not much on that particular stretch.
-But we're hoping that could change now, especially with Blue Bottle coming in too."
+Low told me that he picked this spot because it made a lot of sense, even though it's not a thriving commercial area—yet.
+"It really hit on the center of all these neighborhoods—Piedmont Ave. is just over the hill, lower Rockridge, Temescal, Kaiser hospital is a few blocks away—even if there's not much on that particular stretch.
+But we're hoping that could change now, especially with Blue Bottle coming in, too."
 Expect a pretty-much identical menu, although the bigger space may allow for a few new additions like beer on tap and homemade lemonade.
-Low said they're hoping to open this winter ("although you know how these things go"). trueburgeroakland.com
+Low said they're hoping to open this winter, "although you know how these things go." trueburgeroakland.com.

-It's an unapologetically meat-heavy menu filled with dishes like pork trotter fritters, steaks, chuck roast, buttermilk fried chicken, bangers and mash, and shepherd's pie—I don't think there was one vegetarian entree option that night.
+It's an unapologetically meat-heavy menu filled with dishes like pork trotter fritters, steaks, chuck roast, buttermilk fried chicken, bangers and mash, and shepherd's pie (I don't think there was one vegetarian entree option that night).
 And as a meat-lover, I'm totally cool with that, but it's not to say the food is overly heavy: Thortnon exhibits a pretty light touch.
 A grilled asparagus appetizer was nicely done with chopped egg and shredded fiscalini cheddar, and a side of sauteed mustard greens was delicious, albeit hearty for a veggie.
-We also tried the grilled ox tongue on the waiter's recommendation and it was actually delicious, super tender and not at all rubbery as you might expect, and served with a light celery root mash and a citrusy-savory caper sauce.
+We also tried the grilled ox tongue on the server's recommendation, and it was actually delicious, super tender, and not at all rubbery as you might expect, and served with a light celery root mash and a citrusy-savory caper sauce.
 I'd also highly recommend the shepherd's pie, which had flavorful minced lamb and braised beef with fresh English peas underneath a savory parmesan mash.
 Nicely done.